 We collect your organic waste every week, free of charge.
 You can put your green bin outside to be emptied every week, even if it is not full.
 See the Milieu App or the Waste Calendar to find out your bin collection day.

-Green bucket or container (request, comment or question)
+Green bucket or container (reports or requests)

 - Is your bucket or container broken?
 Ask for a repair or replacement (using your DigiD).

-- Do you want a different size container or bucket or would you like to return one?
+- Do you want a different size container or bucket, or would you like to return one?
 Ask for an exchange or return (using your DigiD).

 - Has your green bucket or container gone missing (or has it turned up again)?
 Report a lost or found container (using your DigiD).